kylewu/kylewu.github.com/_posts/12/2012-05-09-gaia-dev-env.md

 	sudo a2ensite gaiamobile.org
 	sudo apache2ctl graceful

-We need to modify Vagrant configure file t visit apache from local machine.
-Add the next line in *Vagrant*
+We need to modify Vagrant configure file to visit apache from local machine.
+Add the next line in Vagrant configure file

 	config.vm.forward_port 80, 4567

 And run *vagrant reload*.
-Then we can visit 127.0.0.1:4567, and it will show *It works* page.
+Then we can visit 127.0.0.1:4567, and it will show *'It works'* page.

-To see real gaia interface, add following lines in */etc/hosts*
+To see real gaia interface, add following lines in */etc/hosts*, and open *homescreen.gaiamobile.org*

 	127.0.0.1     gaiamobile.org
 	127.0.0.1     homescreen.gaiamobile.org